vmbdev/meteoclimb/README.md

 meteoclimb contains both a server (running on ExpressJS) and a front-end (made with React).

+## Prerequisites

+meteoclimb requires [Node.js](https://nodejs.org/) 18 or later installed on your system.

 ## User Interface

 The UI is made with React, FormatJS (React Intl) and SASS.